siyuanluo/ray_tracing/README.md

 After just "finish" the homework, I'd like to do some optimization in the code, which could help me to understand it better.

-It's ok for anyone can download the code to learn and spread.
+It's ok for anyone to download the code to learn and spread.

 The Project timeline: